g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 | nc-sc-q3      | Transmit Rate        | 5%          |
 | nc-sc-q3      | Buffer Size          | 5%          |

-You can see in the table that we have a parameter defined as drop profile, this is a method that uses a technique called Weighted Random Early Detection, or WRED.
-This is used to avoid the queue will be 100% full and locks.
-Let's define this profiles to explain the queues better.
+You can see in the table that we have a parameter defined as "drop profile".
+This is a method that uses a technique called Weighted Random Early Detection, or WRED.
+This is used to prevent the queue from becoming 100% full and locking up.
+Let's define these profiles to explain the queues better.
 | Profile | Fill Level | Drop Probability |
 | - | - | - |
 | low-drop | 25 | 5 |